-Contributed by Bernadette from A Packed Life| Follow her on Facebook
+Contributed by Bernadette from A Packed Life

-I think Berlin is definitely one of the best cities in Europe to visit in winter, especially for families with little ones.
+I think Berlin is definitely one of the best city breaks in Europe to visit in winter, especially for families with little ones.
 The weather is often cold, so why do I recommend Berlin, you may wonder?
 Because there are so many cool hands-on museums that are ideal to entertain children on a cold and rainy day, and are fun for grown-ups too.
-There’s the DDR Museum, detailing the history of the East German republic with lots of hands-on exhibits, including a real Trabant with a simulator.
+There’s the DDR Museum, one of the cool things to do in Berlin with kids.
+It details the history of the East German republic with lots of hands-on exhibits, including a real Trabant with a simulator.

 Another wonderful reason to visit Berlin in winter is heading to the Christmas Markets found all over town.
 There are so many that you can choose what to visit depending on what vibe you’re after.
 The Winter World on Potsdamer Platz is the largest in town and includes some rides, making it especially fun for children.
-Another good idea in the centre of Berlin is the Alexanderplatz Christmas Market, under the iconic TV tower, with stalls from all over the world.
+Another good idea in the center of Berlin is the Alexanderplatz Christmas Market, under the iconic TV Tower, with stalls from all over the world.

 Contributed by Margherita from The Crowded Planet